minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 * `negativeResult`: The presence of a negative result of the covid test. `true` when a negative result is present. `false` in all other situations.
 * `unique`: An opaque string that is unique for this test result for this provider.
 An id for a test result could be used, or something that's derived/generated randomly.
 The signing service will use this unique id to ensure that it will only sign each test result once.
 (It is added to a simple strike list)
 * `holder`: A number of personally identifiable information fields that allow verification against an ID, without revealing a full identity.
     * `firstNameInitial`: The first letter of the first name as specified on the person's ID.
+This must be (normalized)[#initial-normalization] according to a number of rules.
     * `lastNameInitial`: The first letter of the last name as specified on the person's ID.
 Any middle names or Dutch 'tussenvoegsel' should be ignored, e.g. 'Joe van der Plank' has 'P' as lastNameInitial.
+Like the other initial, this should be normalized.
     * `birthDay`: The non-zero-padded day of the month of a person's birthdate.
 We use a string because persons with unknown birthdays sometimes have an 'X' on their ID.
     * `birthMonth`: The non-zero-padded month of the birthdate.